Artimes215/NixOS_Gaming/README.md

 <img src=".github/previews/Monitor_Preview_08-43-21.png" alt="Desktop Showcase" width="768">
 </center>

+> [!NOTE]
+> This Nix configuration is possible thanks to [soramanew](https://github.com/soramanew) and their work creating (Calestia)[https://github.com/caelestia-dots/shell].
+All I have done is use it and made some minor modifications elsewhere to put together a working system for myself.

 # Installation
 Presuming you're starting from a live boot with nothing yet done to your machine, you'll want to install NixOS on your machine from a **minimal installation**.